zk1tty/bunzz-Vesting-module/doc/Functions.md

 > Function should be labelled and able to be sorted with
-> 1. caller constraints and
+> 1. constraints on caller and
-> 2. the likelihood of usage
+> 2. likelihood of usage

-> e.g. Caller constraints:
+> e.g. Constraints on caller:
 > - only ContractOwner
 > - specific role